Construction Accident Attorney

 Connect with a Construction Accident Attorney in Irvine

-If you were injured on a construction site and want to explore your options, get in touch.
-We’ll assess your situation and lay out the available legal tactics in detail.
+If you were injured on a construction site and want to explore your options, get in touch with Kubota & Craig construction accident attorneys in Irvine, CA. We’ll assess your situation and lay out the available legal tactics in detail.
 Our firm offers free consultations, so let’s talk soon.
 Don’t wait too long after the incident to pursue action.

 Our workplace injury team has helped countless clients in Irvine, Orange County, and throughout California secure the settlements they deserve.
 Reach out today to learn more about your legal options.